Application Process

 HRPP Review and Regulatory Determinations

 Many activities that involve collection and analysis of information are not classified as human subjects research under the regulations and do not require IRB review.
-In some cases, an activity may technically meet regulatory criteria for human subjects research but not require IRB review because the activity is not under federal legal jurisdiction.
+In some cases, an activity may technically meet regulatory criteria for human subjects research but not require IRB review because the activity is not under federal or other legal jurisdiction that requires such review.
 It may be helpful for a researcher to have a formal determination made by an independent authority that their research or scholarship does not require review by an IRB.
 CARAS can assess the activity and, if appropriate, can provide a determination letter documenting such regulatory status.
 If the project does require IRB review, CARAS can clarify the regulatory status for the investigator and assist with obtaining necessary review and approvals.

 If you have questions about the regulatory status of your research, please contact the CARAS HRPP at hrpp@carasresearch.org.